SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter4/Day4.md

 //This is a resource which ensures only role with the @Minter access is allowed to mint NFT pub resource Minter {
+    //create NFT with it unique details
     pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
       return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
     }
+    //create minter role
     pub fun createMinter(): @Minter {
       return <- create Minter()
     }